Manipulation Under Anesthesia After a Knee Replacement

 Engage in a PreHab Program.

 PreHab before a knee replacement essentially means, “to actively try and improve your mind and body for surgery, with the aim of having a better outcome and recovery”.
 Those who follow a guided PreHab program, like PeerWell, will have improved flexion, extension, and muscle strength surrounding their joint on surgery day.
 The best indication of knee range of motion and stiffness after surgery is what your range of motion was like before surgery.
-Those who are stiffest after surgery generally had the poorest range of motion, flexion and extension going into surgery.
+Those who are stiffest after their replacement generally had the poorest range of motion, flexion and extension going into surgery.

 Follow Best Recovery Practices: Exercise, Ice, Elevate.